OXRS-IO/OXRS-IO-WEBSITE/docs/glossary/makers.md

 tags: ["AC","BMD", "SHA",]
 ---
 # Makers
-If you woul dlike to register to get a unique maker designator please....
+If you would like to register to get a unique maker designator please....

 ## Registered Maker Designators